Maclean Mission: Towards Vis

 Maclean returned to Jajce to agree on the future action with Tito.
 He told him that he would return to Cairo to find out "what prospect there was of securing effective Allied support in Dalmatia".
 Tito agreed, and asked him to take two partisan representatives, Ivo Lola Ribar and Miloje Milojević (31), with him.
 Maclean accepted, stating that he would seek the approval from the Commander-in-Chief and the Foreign Office.
-The time was of the essence as the Germans were consolidating their positions and were about the close the access to Dalmatian islands.
+The time was of the essence as the Germans were consolidating their positions and were about to close the access to the Dalmatian islands.
 Maclean and Tito knew that agreeing to host a partisan delegation would put British government on a collision course with the Royal Yugoslav Government (in-exile) who were their allies and the official representatives of the country.
 They anticipated a long wait.
 Maclean, in the meantime, had to leave for the island of Hvar, expecting Ribar and Milojević to join him once the agreement to host them has been reached.

 After the midnight crossing, Maclean reached the town of Hvar and was welcomed by the local people.
 They were aware that the enemy had already landed at the western shore of the island.
 He got in touch with Cairo who instructed him to come immediately via the island of Vis, and that the partisan delegation could follow later "if required".
 Maclean realised that the Germans were continuing to advance and that the coast would be cut-off very soon.
 He reached Vis after an overnight trip on a fishing boat.
-He realised the strategic importance of the island which was within striking distance of the coast yet far enough out to see for it to be reasonably easy to hold and access from Italy.
+He realised the strategic importance of the island which was within striking distance of the coast yet far enough out to sea for it to be reasonably easy to hold and access from Italy.
 It was to make an ideal base for future supplies.
 From Vis, the Navy Motor Launch took him to southern Italy.

 To Cairo and back

-By 5 Nov 1943, Maclean had reached Cairo and realised why he was summoned at this time.
-Large British delegation including the Foreign Secretary Anthony Eden, the Permanent Under-Secretary Sir Alexander Cadogan and others were there on their way back from Moscow in preparation for the Tehran Conference.
+By 5 November 1943, Maclean had reached Cairo and realised why he was summoned at this time.
+A large British delegation including the Foreign Secretary Anthony Eden, the Permanent Under-Secretary Sir Alexander Cadogan and others was there on its way back from Moscow in preparation for the Tehran Conference.
 He handed a written report on the situation in Yugoslavia to Eden who promised to forward it to Churchill.
-He also verbally confirmed to him that the partisan movement is effective, likely to be very influential after the war and that their effectiveness could be considerably increased by Allied help.
+He also verbally confirmed to him that the partisan movement was effective, likely to be very influential after the war and that their effectiveness could be considerably increased by Allied help.
 The report had caused a stir.